pivotal-mea-pa/qnb-workshop/steeltoe-basics/README.md

-#THIS IS NOT READY - STILL REFINING CONTENT

 # Steeltoe Cloud Native .NET Microservices Workshop

 Workshop to introduce cloud native .NET with the Steeltoe Framework.
 The workshop creates and pushes a .NET Core app to PASW.
 All labs are run on a Windows desktop and assume powershell is accessible (by default it is on Windows).